 A private car takes you to Bir Billing from McLeod Ganj and takes about 2.5 hours.
 After a safety protocol course, you are made to enjoy the 20 to 30 minutes fight.

 It starts from 10 AM till 3 PM.

 10. lliterati Cafe

-The café is on the Jogiwara Road and famous due to the quirkiness of the decor in its ambiance and its views.
+The café is on the Jogiwara Road and is famous due to the quirkiness of the decor in its ambience and its views.
 It’s a bit of a walk downhill from McLeod Ganj to Illiterati Cafe, which feels like you are in Europe.
 It is a bookshop cum restaurant with a cozy feeling, Wi-Fi, and balcony views of the mountains.
 Do not miss international food, pancakes, burger, drinks, and cake.